LauraSanRoman/website/README.md

 # website

-#Wanted to create my own website wher I can learn and play around with things and
+#Wanted to create my own website where I can learn and play around with things and
 #see what I can do